AndrewAPrice/Perception/Libraries/musl/README.md

 Fun facts:
 - The public include folder in this directory is called 'include/' instead of the Perception-standard 'public/' because many of the source files reference "../../include/" in the #include path.
 - musl is built around Linux's system calls.
-We (incompletely) emulate Linux's system calls in [source/perception/syscall_arch.cc].
+We (incompletely) emulate Linux's system calls in a [shim](../Linux System Call Shim/README.md).